Smooth quotients of principally polarized abelian varieties: Smooth quotients of Jacobians

+\begin{proof} Consider the commutative diagram \eqref{eq diag minimal}.
+Since $f$ is Galois, $F=C/H$ for some subgroup $H\subseteq G$.
+Since the cover $F\to E$ is an unramified cover of elliptic curves, it is also Galois, and thus $H$ is normal in $G$.
+This implies that $h:C\to F$ is $G$-equivariant, and hence so is the morphism $h^*:F\to J_C$.
+Since $h^*F=f^*E\subset J_C^G$, $G$ acts trivially on $F$, and thus $H=G$ and $F=E$. \end{proof}

-We are now ready to prove Theorem \ref{thm jacob}.
+We are now ready to prove Theorem \ref{thm jacob intro}.

-\begin{proof}[Proof of Theorem \ref{thm jacob}] It is obvious that the quotient $J_C/G$ is smooth if $g\leq 1$.
+\begin{proof}[Proof of Theorem \ref{thm jacob intro}] It is obvious that the quotient $J_C/G$ is smooth if $g\leq 1$.
 Let us prove first then that either (2) or (3) implies that $J_C/G$ is smooth.
-Let $g'$ be the genus of $C':=C/G$ and recall the Riemann-Hurwitz formula
+Let $g'$ be the genus of $C':=C/G$ and let $R$ be the total ramification index of the covering $C\to C'$.
+We see then by Riemann-Hurwitz that $g'=1$ in case (2) and $g'=2$ in case (3), so $g'=g-1$ in both cases.